tokenshift/signal/03 - Signal 3 - Keford.md

 a cure to any ailment out of the local plant life.
 But the path to her home is treacherous, and only the desperate risk it.

-There's a spot in Rinus Bay where water lacks buyancy.
+There's a spot in Ryness Bay where water lacks buyancy.
 It has been marked with a warning, as the spot is quite deep, and anything that enters sinks right to the bottom.
 It's said more than one ship lies on the bay floor.

 Just over the Navarene border along the coast, legend holds there's a hidden cave, which the pirates of the Seventh Crucible used as a hideout.
-It's said they stashed a fortune in shins and numenera there before being sunk by the redfleets.
+It's said they stashed a fortune in shins and numenera there before being sunk by the red fleets.
 No one has ever found it.

 *...music...*